Sego Resources (CVE:SGZ) Stock Price Down 20% – Should You Sell?

-Sego Resources Inc. (CVE:SGZ – Get Free Report) dropped 20% during trading on Tuesday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 188,000 shares were traded during trading, an increase of 128% from the average daily volume of 82,356 shares.
+Shares of Sego Resources Inc. (CVE:SGZ – Get Free Report) traded down 20% during mid-day trading on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+188,000 shares were traded during mid-day trading, an increase of 128% from the average session volume of 82,356 shares.
 The stock had previously closed at C$0.03.

 Sego Resources Stock Down 20.0%